TraekWells/personal-site/README.md

 - [x] Add language to codeblocks
 - [ ] Add search
 - [ ] Figure out how to animate the mobile menu out
+- [ ] Decide of hyphens or camelCase